satyadharjoshi/satyadharjoshi.github.io/index.md

 ---

-## Independent Researcher | AI, Data Science & Policy-Oriented Research
+## Independent Researcher | National Interest and Policy-Oriented Research Whitepapers and Commentary

 ### 👨‍🔬 About